matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 [Rich] Yeah, it depends on what you're doing.
 I mean, if you have access to the original data structure, there are definitely faster ways, like reduce is definitely much faster.
 And there's an optimized pass path for reducing to call internal reduce.
 The next thing I'd like to do in that area would be to have reducers that are able to terminate the reduction, because that's where we want to do a partial iteration, that's difficult to do with reduce.
 Reduce basically says, the whole thing.
 But as soon as you have a partial reduce, then what you do is basically hand off the job of doing the work to something that knows the internals of the data structure, which does it efficiently without creating seqs and gives you an answer back.
 That's ultimately the answer.
 The higher level things like Haskell does this amazing stuff with stream fusion.
 I actually think is a good example of something for which type systems really help you, and we would struggle trying to emulate.

 ### Question 10 - Platform Power
-[Time 1:08:58]
+[Time 1:09:00]

 [Audience member] In the previous talk, Stu talked about striving for platform power.
 You talked about things like access to safe points, dev-less builds, etc. That all seem to be ways of getting closer to there.
 What would you identify as the major, or maybe the largest, couple of things that are standing between us and getting closer platform power.

 [Rich] Wow, I mean, I think we have a great platform power.
-Most of this has to do with the nesting our utilization of the platform to be more efficient.
+Most of this has to do with the nesting of our utilization of the platform to be more efficient.
 Not actual access.
 And so - so when you think about power, not to add to Stu's talk, but, right, it's work over time.
 What's the worst value for time?
 Never, infinite, no, the worst answer is no. So, like, you can't do that.
 And there are very few things for which that's true anymore.
 So I don't think, I don't consider most of the structure platform power as much as more efficient.
 Those things, you know, like making a leaner build doesn't really change how you're using the platform.
 Of course, leveraging invokedynamic, now that it's shipped, is an example of platform power we're not leveraging yet.
 So we did that.
 That would be one.
 Fork/join just came out.
 Same thing.
 So those two, there you go, they're already there.

 ### Question 11 - Variable Scoping
 [Time 1:10:37]

 [Audience member] I think it was last year, you talked about maybe introducing some kind of new scopes for variables, and there was an example where you might have done a computation with a resource and built up some kind of lazy seq structure, that escapes, and your resource is gone.
 Has anything happened in there, or?

 [Rich] Yes.
 I've realized that it's harder than I thought and I'm not close to solving it.
 The fundamental problem is, you have this nested composition problem, right?
 How can anyone know they can delimit the scope of something?
 Effectively what happens is you've done some lazy stuff, potentially dependent on resources.
 And maybe you consumed part of it, or maybe you didn't.
 But the problem is, you can't recognize what about what you have, has these issues.
 How could you decide this is a scope that's going to cause them to go away if you return anything?
 Because the thing you return might be using some parts of that.
 You don't know exactly how all the tree is interconnected.
 And so that's sort of one of the fundamental problems.
 It ends up that, in the field, what ends up happening for people is, they will casually use something like map, on something like a connection to an IMAP server, and want to return results.
 And actually, what they really want is to return fully realized results.
 They actually do not want that connection left open.
 Whereas most of the problems come from people who do not want the lazy evaluation in the end.
 And so our near-term solution is actually give you mapv, which maps into a vector, and it just does all the work.
 And it's not lazy.
-And so if you're going to like read nested parts of a tree, and you really do want to fully give a fully realized tree, you'll just do that instead of something lazy.
+And so if you're going to like read nested parts of a tree, and you really do want give a fully realized tree, you'll just do that instead of something lazy.
 For the bigger problem, I think there's no library style answer, because the answer is gonna be different in different places.
 But I'm happy for somebody to think of something, but I haven't.

-### Question 12 - Conditional Compilation & Environments
+### Question 12 - Conditional Compilation & Environments (Newspeak q2)
 [Time 1:12:44]

 [Audience member] When you say that platform protocols are slow, [inaudible]